-The 2008 Talent Hunt Demonstration was held in Birmingham, AL at the Birmingham Jefferson Convention Center Concert Hall on July 13th.
-Each of the 12 districts was represented.
-Prior to the performance, the International Chairman was interviewed on the local news.
-Following the performances, Bro.
+The 2008 Talent Hunt Demonstration was held in Birmingham, AL at the Birmingham performances, Bro.
 Jimmie James from Jackson State University offered a musical scholarship to each of the twelve participants.
 The international headquarters arranged for the professional taping of the Talent Hunt Demonstration.
 Copies of the DVD were made available on the fraternity's website.